 Prince of Peace

 Jesus is our Peace.
 We live in a crazy, chaotic, broken world with messy people every day.
 This is the world we know now.
-It is our normal until we encounter Jesus.
-He gives us peace in the midst of the chaos; revealing we are deeply loved (Eph.
+It is normal until we encounter Jesus.
+He gives us peace amid the chaos; revealing we are deeply loved (Eph.
 1:16-18), redeeming us from sin (Rom.
 5:8, 10), and releasing us to live freely in Him (Phil.
 4:6-7).